survive-the-century/survive-the-century/book/text/chapter_lucky-procrastinator.md

 {% if site.output == "print-pdf" or site.output == "screen-pdf" %}

-Roll a dice and see if we get lucky.
+Roll a die and see if we get lucky.
 {:.choice-question}

 - [If you roll 5 or less, ](chapter_no-magic-technology.html)